 NPLD projects that take place on military installations with some lands open to the public for recreation are eligible for DoD Legacy funding.
 This is a competitive funding application process.
-Projects emphasize conservation and habitat and cultural restoration.
-In 2012, the maximum amount awarded to each site was \$6,500.
-Funds may be used for equipment, materials and enhancements to land used by the public, but not for t-shirts, food or labor.
+Projects emphasize habitat and cultural restoration.
+In 2013, the maximum amount awarded to each site was \$6,500.
+Funds may be used for equipment, materials and enhancements to land used by the public, but not for T-shirts, food or labor.
 The application is at: publiclandsday.org.
-A call for applications is issued each summer.
+Applications are due in the summer.